calimarkus/JDPluginManager/README.md

 Are you using a lot of XCode Plugins?

 This plugin will give you an overview of all installed Plugins.
-With it you can easily open their directories, or delete them right out of Xcode.
+With it you can easily open their directories, uninstall plugins or even install new ones from a github repository - everything happens directly out of Xcode.
 *This is tested only on OS X 10.8 with Xcode 4.6.*

 It adds a new MenuItem "Manage Plugins" in the Edit Menu of Xcode: